bmdako/docker_demo/README.md

 ### Step 1: Build an image

-The build command uses the `Dockerfile` in the project root.
-See [Dockerfile Reference](https://docs.docker.com/reference/builder/) and [Docker Command Line Reference](https://docs.docker.com/reference/commandline/cli/) for info on the commands used.
+The build command uses the `Dockerfile`, located in the project root, where it's specified what base image we're using, whats gets installed and copied onto the image, what TCP/IP ports we want to expose, what command will get executed when running a container from the image etc.

-To build a Docker image, use the following command:
+To build a image, use the following command:

 ```
 sudo docker build -t bmdako/docker_demo .